Oluwabammydu/Linux-Projects/30_days_of_bash/Day01.md

 ## Setting Up the Bash Environment

 1. Check your Bash version:
+echo $BASH_VERSION
+or
+bash --version

-2. Create a directory for your Bash scripts:
+3. Create a directory for your Bash scripts:

 mkdir ~/bash_scripts
 cd ~/bash_scripts